ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 <p align="center"><img src="/docs/img/create_bola_test.png" width="500" /></p>

 When the test completes, you will see several successful requests listed in Reaper.
 Go back to Firefox and refresh Ghostbank.
 You should see *a lot* of transfers.
-Congratulations, you're flush with Ghostbucks!

 <p align="center"><img src="/docs/img/automated_test_results.png" width="500" /></p>

-## 6. AI Agent-Driven Test
+# 👻 💵 Congratulations, you're flush with Ghostbucks!